Andrey-Korn/CS517-final/README.md

 - Cost calculation of all solutions
 - Best solutions and costs for all 3 s-t paths

-The script erases this filename at the beginning each run, so rename logfiles you would like to keep.
+The `map_sat()` class always erases this filename whenever the class is instantiated, so rename logfiles you would like to keep.